tbuchloh/tolino-cloud-backup/README.md

 network tab.
 Now sign in as normal, then search for the request to a document called "registerhw" (most browsers have a search field at the top).
-Click that request, scroll down to "request headers", and use the content of "hardware_id" as the user name, and "t_auth_token" as the password.
+Click that request, scroll down to "request headers", and use the content of "hardware_id" as the user name.
+Now search for "token", and copy the "refresh_token" from the response.
 Also set use_device = true in the configuration, and make sure to use the correct partner ID you used to sign in.
 Do not sign out in the browser.  tolino-calibre-sync will now use this session to synchronise.

 To-Do
 =====